Algernon Graves: Personal life

 Graves married the daughter of an art dealer, John Clowes Grundy from Manchester, England and they had a son, Herbert Seymour Graves, who later assisted Graves with later editions of the Dictionary of Artists series.
 His son died in 1898.

 Graves remarried in 1919 to Madeline Lilian Sophia Wakeling Walker.

 Later life

-Graves died in Marylebone, in 1922 and is buried at Brompton Cemetery, London.
+Graves died in Marylebone on 5 February 1922, and is buried at Brompton Cemetery, London.